idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/NewMaterialSystem.md

 The material system for the new Lagrangian kernels consists of:

 - The strain calculator for the new system, [`ComputeLagrangianStrain`](ComputeLagrangianStrain.md)
-- A stress update object, implemented as a derived class based on either [`ComputeLagrangianStressCauchy`](ComputeLagrangianStressCauchy.md) or [`ComputeLagrangianStressPK1`](ComputeLagrangianStressPK1.md)
+- A stress calculator, implemented as a derived class based on either [`ComputeLagrangianStressCauchy`](ComputeLagrangianStressCauchy.md) or [`ComputeLagrangianStressPK1`](ComputeLagrangianStressPK1.md)
 - Optionally, additional material objects part of the [homogenization system](tensor_mechanics/Homogenization.md).